taohan10200/CRA5/Readme.md

 CRA5 is a extreme **compressed dataset** of the most popular weather dataset ERA5.
 The repository also includes **compression models**, **forecasting model** for researchers to conduct portable weather and climate research.

-CompressAI currently provides:
+CRA5 currently provides:

 * A customized variaitional transformer (VAEformer) for climate data compression
-* a partial port of the official [CompressAI](https://github.com/InterDigitalInc/CompressAI) library
+* A dataset CRA5 less than 1 TiB, but contains the same information with 300 TiB ERA5 dataset.
+Covering ERA5 from year 1979 to 2023 at an houly interval.
-* pre-trained end-to-end compression models for learned climate/weather data compression
+* A pre-trained Auto-Encoder on the climate/weather data to support some potential weather research.